Ruturaj-007/PRODIGY_FS_02/README.md

 🤝 Contributing

-Fork repository
+Fork the repository

-Create feature branch
+Create a feature branch

 Commit changes

-Push & open PR
+Push and open a Pull Request

 📄 License

-MIT License
+Licensed under the MIT License

 👨‍💻 Author

 Your Name
+📦 GitHub: @yourusername

-GitHub: @yourusername | LinkedIn: Your LinkedIn | Email: your.email@example.com
+💼 LinkedIn: Your LinkedIn
+✉️ Email: your.email@example.com

 🙏 Acknowledgments

+Spring Boot

+MongoDB

+Bootstrap

-Spring Boot, MongoDB, Bootstrap, Font Awesome
+Font Awesome

 📞 Support

-Open an Issue or email: your.email@example.com
+🧩 Open an Issue or contact: your.email@example.com

+Would you like me to personalize this with your real name, GitHub link, and LinkedIn handle so it’s ready to